mishodzuliashvili/blog-in-ruby-plus-rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project is written in Ruby on Rails.
+It follows the Convention Over Configuration and DRY principle.

-Things you may want to cover:
+Things you need to install:

-* Ruby version
+  * Ruby + Rails

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  * SQLite3

+The project is still a work in progress.